 Why Use VR At All

-Virtual reality opens up a world of possibility, especially in any sectors where training is involved; just some of the practical applications of VR for training can be seen through the medical industry, where operating on a patient in a virtually-aided situation becomes both cheaper to pull off, and safer for the “patient.”
+Virtual reality opens up a world of possibility, especially in any sector where training is involved; just some of the practical applications of VR for training can be seen through the medical industry, where operating on a patient in a virtually-aided situation becomes both cheaper to pull off, and safer for the “patient.”

 First, it offers a more cost-effective solution than what the majority of companies are doing right now.
 Where just the transport costs to on-site would have cost you thousands, the entire VR package will likely cost you less.